GfSE/SAF-Specification/stereotypes.md

 A block definition diagram (BDD) featuring Conceptual Interface blocks with ports, and flow properties.
 A tabular format listing Conceptual Interface blocks, their ports, and flow properties.

-## SAF_F6_SRQ
+## SAF_F6_SRQD

 ### Icon
 *none*

 ### Documentation
-The System Requirement Viewpoint specifies functions, non-functional properties, or constraints of the System.
+The System Requirement Definition Viewpoint specifies functions, non-functional properties, or constraints of the System.
 System Requirements are captured, the interrelationships between Functional and Non-Functional Requirements on the same level of abstraction and the traceability to Stakeholder Requirements are depicted.

 A tabular format listing
 * unique requirement ID, text, and attributes,
 * traceability reference to Stakeholder Requirements,
 * traceability reference to depended Requirements on the same level of abstraction.

-## SAF_F8_SCM
+## SAF_F8_SCYM

 ### Icon
 *none*